4lc0n/PinToWin/readme.md

 # Pin To Win - Working repository for electronics

+## IMPORTANT

+This repository has long file names, for windows user: enable long file names with this command

+git config --system core.longpaths true

 ## Overview

 This repository represents the electronic part of the project 'Pin To Win', a project in the scope of the lecutre 'Smart Systems' at the USN Kongsberg.